-- Get garden beds ready for planting by adding compost and a balanced organic fertilizer.
+- Get garden beds ready for planting by adding compost and a balanced organic fertilizer if needed.

-- Harvest spent artichoke heads to save the seeds.
+- Remove spent artichoke heads to save the seeds.

 - Deadhead annual flowers (cut off spent blooms).

 - Evaluate plants around yard.
 If they are overly stressed, check watering and shade/sun conditions.
-Consider moving or replanting in another spot to improve conditions.
+Consider moving or replanting in another spot later in the fall to improve conditions.

 - Contain the urge to plant landscape plants if possible; planting in September is a much better time to plant landscape plants.